Disclaimer: The information provided is for educational purposes only and does not constitute professional advice.

 - Let's go over some set-up examples.
 For instance, if you wanted to sell custom designed P.O.D.
 T-shirts, there are many ways you can do that, depending on which path you choose:

-🌻 Tip: I personally like to make sure the process goes smoothly before I launch my store, and on my previous store, I purchased an item from myself (I was my 1st customer) and later paid the sales tax that I previously paid to myself.
-Easy but it still helped me to better visualize the process as I was new to e-commerce :)
+🌻 Tip: I personally like to make sure the process goes smoothly before I launch my store.
+I started a Shopify store years ago... but I got a challenging full-time job so I didn't continue with it ... but on the store, I purchased an item from myself (I was my 1st customer) and later paid the sales tax that I previously paid to myself.
+Simple process - but it helped me to better visualize the process as I was new to e-commerce :)

 Go to next --> Legal: Cookie Consent & Policy, Disclaimers, Privacy Policy, Terms & Conditions, and ADA